airyhq/airy/docs/docs/sources/whatsapp-cloud.md

 1. A meta developer account and a business account
 2. A meta app with Whatsapp connected as a product
-3. A Whatsapp test phone number
+3. A Whatsapp test phone number id

 After you also complete step 2 you have now verified that you can send messages from that test phone number to.